tobiasbriones/blog/swe/dev/docs/building-slides-from-screenshots-app-in-javafx/finishing-writing-the-documentation-for-my-next-ep-2023-07-14/index.md

 I'm also working on developing other languages for generating Table of Contents (ToC) and Open Graph (OG) cover images for articles[^3].

-[^3]: I managed prototypes for all this, for example, in Photoshop, so I can
+[^3]: I manage prototypes for all this, for example, in Photoshop, so I can
     design the DSLs in the future